-b) Qualification of the dossier.
-The delivery of the dossier may be required to any student in one or more moments throughout the semester.
-Each student will be asked for the dossier at least 1 time.
+b) Qualification of the revised practical/s.
+The delivery of the practicals may be required to any student in one or more moments throughout the semester.
+Each student will be asked for the practicals at least 1 time.
 Each time the student will get a qualification and all these will be promediated at the end of the semester.
 The dossier's average grade will weigh 10%.